kenhausman/LearnAI-Bootcamp/lab02.2-building_bots/4_Publish_and_Register.md

 **Stay tuned for further updates.
 Every collaboration is welcome.**

-## Important Note - April 2019 - End
+## Important Note - May 2019 - End

 ### Lab 4.1: Re-publish your bot